Wherever You Go, There You Are Book Summary

 2) Simple, Yet Not Easy

-• Mindfulness requires effort and discipline for the simple reason that the forces that work against our being mindful, namely, our habitual unawareness and automaticity, are exceedingly tenacious.
+• Mindfulness requires effort and discipline because the forces that work against our being mindful, namely, our habitual unawareness and automaticity, are exceedingly tenacious.

 3) Keep it Simple